SaPHaRI-Lab/ASW-GUI/README.md

 4. Run the server by typing "node server.js" in your terminal
 5. When you see this message "Server is running on http://localhost:3000" in your terminal, paste this link into your web browser to get to the GUI: http://localhost:3000

-*If these steps don't work to run the GUI, drag the "index.html" file onto your desktop and double click on it to open it in your browser locally
+*If these steps don't work to run the GUI, drag the "index.html" file onto your desktop and double click on it to open it in your browser